SQU3AKERS/Sky-P2P/README.md

 npm inst
 ```

 3. After you have installed MySQL, Ganache, and Truffle in the above prerequisites.
-In the ./Sky-P2P directory, set up the MySQL database:
+In the ./Sky-P2P directory, set up the database and smart contracts:
 ```
 npm init
 ```